Boundary value problems and Hardy spaces for elliptic systems with block structure: Uniqueness in regularity and Dirichlet problems

 For the second term, we have

 with

 and

 Implicit constants depend only on dimensions and ellipticity.
-The way how the parameters $M,R$ tend to $\infty$ and $\varepsilon $ tend to $0$ will be specified to make the terms on the right of \eqref{eq:firstuG} and \eqref{eq:seconduG} tend to $0$.
+We need to specify the way how the parameters $M,R$ tend to $\infty$ and $\varepsilon $ tends to $0$ in order to make the terms on the right of \eqref{eq:firstuG} and \eqref{eq:seconduG} all tend to $0$.